 Crisis Response and Crisis Management

-- The prevention of international and political incidents.
+- International and political incidents.

 - Consular emergencies.

-- Missing persons.
+- Missing or abducted persons.

-- Reputational crises.
+- Reputational crisis management.

-Coordinated the response to allegations affecting certain international efforts.
+Response to allegations affecting certain international efforts.

-Coordinated the response to the investigation of a public figure.
+Response to the investigation of a public figure.

-Coordinated the response to the arrest of a VIP.
+Response to the arrest of a VIP.

-Coordinated the response to the money laundering investigation of an international businessman.
+Response to the money laundering investigation of an international businessman.

-Coordinated the response to the arrest of an international student.
+Response to the arrest of an international student.